 Regular adjustments to the oral appliance assist in keeping the jaw comfortable.

 We make hairline adjustments to the surfaces of the teeth and dental restorations (occlusal equilibration) to allow teeth to come together properly.

-To learn more about TMJ pain or arrange a consultation, we invite you to contact our Bacchus Marsh dental practice.
+To learn more about TMJ pain or arrange a consultation, we invite you to contact our Sunbury dental practice.

 Many patients try to avoid root canal treatment whenever possible because this therapy has an unfair reputation of being painful.
 Root canal treatment can actually allow us an opportunity to save an infected tooth from requiring an extraction.

 When an internal infection develops near the nerve inside the tooth, it can become quite painful, lead to inflammation, and make it difficult to concentrate, work, and sleep comfortably.

 Root canal treatment aims to eliminate the infection inside the canals of the tooth while leaving your external tooth structure intact.
 Preserving natural teeth is a priority for us because missing teeth can lead to other oral health conditions such as a misaligned bite, bone loss and root exposure.